almayor/lavka-rs-contest/README.md

    - Provides time-based splitting functionality
    - Supports holdout datasets for validation

-5. **ModelFactory** (`model_factory.py`)
+5. **ModelFactory** (`models/model_factory.py`)
    - Creates model instances based on configuration
-   - Supports multiple model types:
+   - Supports multiple model types
-     - CatBoostClassifierModel: Standard classification model
-     - CatBoostRankerModel: Learning-to-rank model for ordered recommendations
    - Handles all model-specific configurations and parameters

 ## Available Features and Generated Columns

 The system includes a rich set of feature generators.
-Here's a description of the available features and the columns they generate:
+Here's a description of a few available features and the columns they generate:

 ### Basic Features